KristanLaimon/WhatsBotCord.js/README.md

 There are helpers in this library to convert easily even from a whatsapp msg to fetch its id formatted and ID, you can use WhatsappHelpers (import it from whatsbordcord lib) to do it easily.

+Note: If you use this fetchgroup method when this command is being called from private chat, it will return null;

 Heres a real world example of how to recreate the famous "@everyone" command from discord.